mohaaHeiba/spotify-clone/README.md

   - Secure and persistent session management.

 - **Music Library**
-  - Upload and stream audio files via Firebase Storage.
+  - download and stream audio files via Firestore connected with dropbox to upload songs.
   - Organized by albums, songs.

 - **Like System**